-Certificate Level: Graduate Admissions Requirements: Bachelor's degree Certificate Type: Post-Baccalaureate Minimum Number of Credits to Completion: 18.0 Instructional Delivery: Online; Face-to-face Calendar Type: Quarter

-Expected Time to Completion: 1.5 years Financial Aid Eligibility: Not aid eligible Classification of Instructional Program (CIP) Code: 14.2701 Standard Occupational Classification (SOC) Code: 11-9041
+Certificate Level: Graduate Admissions Requirements: Bachelor's degree Certificate Type: Post-Baccalaureate Minimum Number of Credits to Completion: 12.0 Instructional Delivery: Online; Face-to-face Calendar Type: Quarter Expected Time to Completion: 1 years Financial Aid Eligibility: Not aid eligible Classification of Instructional Program (CIP) Code: 14.2701 Standard Occupational Classification (SOC) Code: 11-9041

-This graduate certificate will enhance the skills of engineers who work in areas of product design and development related to a variety of industries, but mostly Department of Defense (DoD).
-In today's environment, managing the complexity of hardware product development requires technical knowledge and know-how, as well as system engineering approaches with a focus on the product development life cycle process.
+This graduate certificate will enhance the skills of engineers who work in areas of product design and development related to a variety of industries, but most relevant to Department of Defense (DoD) and related industries.
+In today's environment, managing the complexity of hardware product development requires technical knowledge and know-how, as well as system engineering approaches with a focus on the product development lifecycle process.
 This graduate certificate program will leverage this competency to provide systems engineering thinking paired with technical depth in product development and design.
-This paring will enhance the skill set and talent of engineers who work in the field of hardware product design and development.
+This pairing will enhance the skill set and talent of engineers who work in the field of hardware product design and development.